ceshine/ceshine-hugo/content/post/20191109-statistical-inference-bad-science/index.md

 # Exploratory and Confirmatory Objectives in Scientific Research

 > The obvious way to avoid the difficulties of overfitting and produce valid statistical inferences is to completely prespecify the study design and statistical analysis plan prior to the start of data collection.
-T

 Tong uses the phased experimentation of medical clinical trials as an example of scientific research where exploratory/confirmatory distinction is clearly made.